John Newbery Proposes an Unorthodox Way to Celebrate Valentine’s Day

 5. The Fairing; or a Golden Toy for Children of all Sizes and Denominations.

-These books would sell on their strength as interventions in a social crisis.
-Newbery declared in an essay to parents and governesses that “when all Complain of the Depravity of Human Nature, and the Degeneracy of the Present Age, any Design, that is calculated to mend the Heart and inforce a Contrary Conduct, must surely claim the Attention and Encouragement of the Public.”
-The Valentine’s Gift, for example, encouraged that the celebration of the holiday be disassociated from the traditional gifting of ribbons, love knots, gloves, and stockings and restored to its original Christian purity.
-According to some authorities, St. Valentine urged his followers to choose their partners by lot and devote themselves the next year to advising, not romancing them (today’s specialists point out there is no proof of this practice associated with the saint).
+The second, third, and fourth titles were integral parts of a plan to make young people good people in spite of the disadvantage of growing up in a degenerate decade.
+In an essay to parents and governesses, he declared that “Any Design, that is calculated to mend the Heart and inforce a Contrary Conduct, must surely claim the Attention and Encouragement of the Public.”
+The Valentine’s Gift was supposed to change the way people celebrated the holiday by disassociating from traditional practices of gifting of ribbons, love knots, gloves, and stockings and restoring to its original Christian purity.
+Newbery got this idea from a group of authorities who claimed that St. Valentine had urged his followers to choose their partners by lot and devote themselves the next year to advising, not romancing them.
+Specialists today are quick to point out there is no proof of this practice was associated with the saint.

-Newbery’s book does not appear to have pushed back the romantic observance of Valentine’ Day, but it was an early attempt to monetize the holiday by selling products, albeit ones to improve rather than gratify.
+Newbery’s book may not have discouraged the romantic observance of Valentine’ Day, but it was, on the other hand, an early attempt to monetize a holiday by selling products, albeit ones to improve rather than gratify.

 A Recipe for Mince Pies in The Lilliputian Magazine (1752)